permguard/permguard/site/content/docs/workspace/performing-provisioning.md

 ## Destroy

-The `destroy` command destroys all objects managed by the current working directory.
+The `destroy` command destroys all in the remote server.

 It uses state data to identify and determine which real-world objects correspond to the managed resources.